Do's And Don'ts When Buying New Tires

 The size of your new tires should be about the same as your current tires.
 To find your size, inspect the tire's sidewall to see a sequence of markings like "P215/65R16".
 These markings specify the tire aspect ratio, rim size, and tire width you should stick to.

-Generally, replacement tires should fall within three % of the diameter/height measurement of the existing tires' diameter, whenever the existing tires correspond to the manufacturer's recommendations.
-Consider the manufacturer's guidance whenever planning to upgrade or downgrade tire size.
+Generally, replacement tires should fall within three % of the diameter/height measurement of the existing tires' diameter whenever the existing tires correspond to the manufacturer's recommendations.
+Consider the manufacturer's guidance whenever planning to upgrade or downgrade tire size. tire size explained

 What Tire Type Should I Get?

-Your new tires should correspond to your driving needs, habits, climate, and road conditions you mostly drive in.
-Choose all-season tires to get versatility for everyday use or winter tires to face difficult winter conditions.
-Consider performance tires for sporty driving and all-terrain or mud tires for off-road challenging conditions.
+Your new tires should correspond to your driving needs, habits, climate, and the road conditions you mostly drive in.
+Choose all-season tires for versatility for everyday use or winter tires for difficult winter conditions.
+Consider performance tires for sporty driving and all-terrain or mud tires for challenging off-road conditions.

 Recommended TiresDriving HabitsRoad ConditionsDriving NeedsKey Features